GuanceCloud/guance-docs/docs/en/datakit/datakit-offline-install.md

 ### Agent Installation {#k8s-install-via-proxy}

-**If there is a machine in the intranet that can connect to the internet, you can deploy a nginx server on this node to use as the image acquisition.**
+**If there is a machine in the intranet that can connect to the internet, you can deploy an nginx server on this node to use as the image acquisition.**

 - Download datakit.yaml and datakit image files